Hammer House of Horror: 13) The Mark of Satan

 Edwyn wakes up in the hospital, and is told by Harris and Dr Manders that he had an attack of severe delusion of persecution, and now he is better as he has responded to medication.
 They decide to send him back to his old job as an operation theatre assistant.
-Edwyn hears on the radio of three nurses who have died by a yet-undiagnosed viral infection of the brain in the country.
+Edwyn hears on the radio of three nurses who have died by an undiagnosed viral infection of the brain in the country.
 Back home he finds Stella, but is reminded of his mother and sees her body in the freezer, after which he again develops delusions.

 In the end, while working in operation theatre, Edwyn injects his scalp with local anaesthetic and drills a hole in his skull to liberate the virus, and the story ends with surgeons operating on him just as they were operating on Dr Holt in the beginning for subdural hemorrhage, as Edwyn says "Leave my soul alone".

 DVD/Blu-ray release

 The series was released on DVD in the UK (region 2) in October 2002 by ITV Studios.
 It was released as a four-disc set featuring all 13 episodes, and includes stills galleries and cast biographies as extras.
 The episodes are in a different order on the DVD.

 In the U.S., A&E Home Entertainment, under license from Carlton International Media Limited, released the complete series on Region 1 DVD in 2001.

 A re-mastered version was released in the US (region 1) on 11 September 2012 by Synapse Films.
 It was released as a five-disc set, and features an animated stills gallery, episode introductions from film historian Shane M. Dallman, and featurettes including Grave Recollections: A Visit With Kathryn Leigh Scott and Hammer Housekeeping: A Visit With Mia Nadasi.

-Having completed a high-definition restoration of the series, the UK's Network imprint released Hammer House of Horror for the first time on HD Blu-ray in October 2017.
+Having completed a high-definition restoration of the series, the UK's Network imprint released Hammer House of Horror for the first time on HD Blu-ray (Region B locked) in October 2017.